Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Concluding Remarks and Open Problems

-Lastly, the question of whether {\em quantum computers} are rigorously powerful than {\em probabilistic computers} is unknown, and showing such result that would represent a major breakthrough in complexity theory (see \cite{NC00}), because in particular we do not know how to simulate any probabilistic Turing machine by a specific quantum Turing machine and finally flip answer.
-Furthermore, we know that the complexity class $\mathcal{NP}$ having complete problems (see \cite{Coo71}) and although we have shown that $L_d\not\in\mathcal{P}$ but $L_d\in\mathcal{BPP}$, we in fact do not know whether the complexity class $\mathcal{BPP}$ has a rich structure resembling the complexity class $\mathcal{NP}$ shown in \cite{Lad75}, which says there exists $\mathcal{NP}$-intermediate languages if $\mathcal{P}$ and $\mathcal{NP}$ differ.
-Specifically and in brief, we do not known whether the language $L_d$ is a $\mathcal{BPP}$-intermediate language or not.
+Moreover, the question of whether {\it quantum computers} are strictly more powerful than {\em classical probabilistic computers} remains open.
+In particular, proving would constitute a major breakthrough in complexity theory (see e.g. \cite{NC00}).
+One reason is that we do not currently know how to simulate an arbitrary probabilistic Turing machine on a quantum Turing machine while correctly preserving the acceptance probability (i.e., how to ``flip the answer" when necessary).
+In addition, while the complexity class $\mathcal{NP}$ is known to have complete problems (see e.g., \cite{Coo71}), it is unclear whether $\mathcal{BPP}$ has a comparably rich structure.
+Although we have shown that but we do not know whether the language $L_d$ is a $\mathcal{BPP}$-intermediate language (in the sense of Ladner \cite{Lad75}, who showed the existence of $\mathcal{NP}$-intermediate languages assuming $\mathcal{P}\ne\mathcal{NP}$).

-Meanwhile, of importance is to build the physical {\em probabilistic computers} (being undertaken, see \cite{FKI$^+$22}) based on the result presented in this paper (i.e., traditional computers are unable to rum some probabilistic algorithms) if it is more harder to build the physical {\em quantum computers} than to build the physical {\em probabilistic computers}.
+For the probabilistic Turing machine model (Definition \ref{definition2.8}),it is unknow whether holds for time constructible functions $T(n)$ and $t(n)$ satisfying The pioneering works on this fundamental problem include \cite{Bar02,FS04}.

+Finally, the analogous question for the quantum Turing machine model (Definition \ref{definition2.4}) is also open: it is unknown whether holds for time-constructible functions $T(n)$ and $t(n)$ satisfying